Questfall/docs/mining/Items.md

 **Loot Boxes** are the primary source of all **RPG items**.
 They can be obtained by buying directly from the system for **100 Gold** (1$) each or by collecting a full set of [Chest Shards](./character.md).

 By default, a loot box provides one item, with the chance of it being any type, tier, or level.
-Users can increase their chances of receiving more items by placing points in the [Luck attribute](./character.md).
+Users can increase their chances of receiving more items by placing points in the [Luck attribute](./character.md) and by consuming a specific elixir.

 {% hint style="info" %}
 The Gold spent on buying loot boxes is automatically burned by the system.
 {% endhint %}

-The function of a loot box is closer to in-game Gold than items:

-*  Loot boxes do not influence the carried weight or stamina consumption
-*  There is no limit to how many loot boxes can be bought or carried
-*  Loot boxes can be stored indefinitely and be opened at any time without using essence

-There are a few limitations regarding loot boxes:

-*  They can’t be traded with other users
-*  Loot box can’t be opened if the character weight limit is fully used
+The function of a loot box is closer to in-game Gold than items as they do not influence the carried weight or stamina consumption and can be opened without using essence.
+As the items found in the loot box have weight, the box can’t be opened if the character weight limit is fully used.
+The loot boxes are individualized for the user and can’t be traded with other users.

 ### Drop Rates